fidoster/fidoster/README.md

 - 🤝 I’m looking for assistance in advancing my skills in **TypeScript** and **Next.js**.

-- 💬 Ask me about a wide range of technologies including **HTML, CSS, JavaScript, React, Python, TypeScript, Selenium, and Robot Framework**.
+- 💬 Ask me about a wide range of technologies including **HTML, CSS, JavaScript, Material-UI, React, Python, TypeScript, Selenium, and Robot Framework**.

 - 📫 Feel free to reach out to me at **farhan.midsweden@gmail.com**.